Native American Language

 When most people think of an American Indian headdress, the first image that comes to mind is a full eagle-feather warbonnet

-like the Lakota Sioux headdress below.
+like the Lakota Sioux headdress above.
 But in fact, American Indians in most tribes never used feather headdresses like these.

 Feathered warbonnets may be the best-known American Indian headdresses, but they were not the most commonly

 Read on for pictures and descriptions of the most important Native American